-The results documented in the evaluation technical report [ETR]1 for this product provides sufficient evidence that the TOE meets the EAL6: augmented (EAL6+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with ASE_TSS.2 (TOE summary specification with architectural design summary) and ALC FLR.1 (Basic flaw remediation).
+The results documented in the evaluation technical report [ETR] for this product provide sufficient evidence that the TOE meets the EAL6 augmented (EAL6+) assurance requirements for the evaluated security functionality.
+This assurance level is augmented with ASE\TSS.2 (TOE summary specification with architectural design summary) and ALC\FLR.1 (Basic flaw remediation)

-The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, version 3.1 Revision 5 [CC].
+The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, Version 3.1 Revision 5 [CC] (Parts I, II and III).

 TÜV Rheinland Nederland B.V., as the NSCIB Certification Body, declares that the evaluation meets all the conditions for international recognition of Common Criteria Certificates and that the product will be listed on the NSCIB Certified Products list.
-It should be noted that the certification results only apply to the specific version of the product as evaluated.
+Note that the certification results apply only to the specific version of the product as evaluated.

-1 The Evaluation Technical Report contains information proprietary to the developer and/or the evaluator, and is not releasable for public review.
+The Evaluation Technical Report contains information proprietary to the developer and/or the evaluator, and is not available for public review.